zdunex25/patchrom_mt11i/README.md

 Resign edited fullota.zip and that is all, rom is ready to flash.

-To gest latest control panel visit http://d-h.st/users/fusionjack/?fld_id=6579#files and download lt18i one it works well on mt11i/mt15i.
+To get latest control panel visit http://d-h.st/users/fusionjack/?fld_id=6579#files and download lt18i's one it works well on mt11i/mt15i.

 Cheers Z25.